 This project aims to remedy this neglect by undertaking the first health-related history of modern western solitude.
 It will yield unprecedented insights into one of humankind’s most fundamental experiences, and one of contemporary society’s most complex health challenges.

 Premodern solitaries were thought to be in God’s presence.
 Modern psychologists postulate the presence of internalised ‘others’ who populate our solitude.
-People who feel themselves in direct communication with such presences (such as voice-hearers) are often pathologised.
 Our project examines changing ideas about solitary presence and their implications for human subjectivity.

 Solitude, Melancholy and Depression